christianwach/comment-tagger/readme.txt

 = 0.1.2 =

-Allow comment authors to assign terms in WordPress Admin
+Allow comment authors to assign terms in WordPress Admin.

 = 0.1.1 =

-Switch to local version of Select2 library
+Switch to local version of Select2 library.

 = 0.1 =

-Initial commit
+Initial commit.